Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 • No. of Parallel Cables: It’s only one wire, with no parallel routes of the same cable.

-• No. of Conductors: it’s a single-core cable, or it’s commonly called a wire
+• No. of Conductors: It’s a single-core cable, or it’s commonly called a wire

-• The cross-section area of conductors: 70mm2
+• The cross-sectional area of conductors: 70mm2

 • Material of the conductor: Copper